OualidSaheb/School-Projects/README.md

-# 🎓 FullStack Learning Projects
+# 🎓 Full Stack Learning Projects

 Welcome to my **FullStack-Learning-Projects**!
 This repository groups all my academic, training, and internship projects completed using: